 One factor we cover in the following is the performance of a drive.
 Primarily we will focus on the write speeds (how fast you can copy onto a drive), as this is the main factor if you want to run a backup.
 The article will outline why it’s important to know the performance beforehand, evaluate different methods of determining the expected copy speeds, and discuss some additional factors that can influence copy speeds and should be kept in mind when comparing numbers.

 Why You Should Want to Know Your Drive Speeds as Accurately as Possible

-Yes that’s right: You want to know how your drives will perform when you are responsible of copying movie data.
-Generally you want to make sure that you know the performance of your storage as accurately as possible, so you will be able to predict the duration of copy jobs and avoid unpleasant surprises on set.
+Yes, that’s right: You want to know how your drives will perform when you are responsible for copying movie data.
+Generally, you want to make sure that you know the performance of your storage as accurately as possible, so you will be able to predict the duration of copy jobs and avoid unpleasant surprises on set.

 The main problem is that you cannot necessarily trust the speed information that is provided by the manufacturers.
 And even if you could, you would still want to check and see if it also applies to your specific system in your particular scenario.

 So the desire for rational information – primarily about the write speeds of a hard drive – pushes you to implement reliable speed tests:

 To determine a drive’s write speed, you could, for example, run a large test backup and then calculate the speed from the amount of data and the resulting time.
 The problem with this is that it would be extremely time-consuming – time which in most cases you don’t have.

 Therefore as an alternative, there are digital tools available that can help you determine drive speeds reliably: But only if you use them the right way!

 How to Run Reliable Speed Tests